openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 The cloud administrator will gain the ability to define flavors which offer dedicated CPU resources.
-The administrator will have to place hosts into groups using aggregates such that the schedular can separate placement of guests with dedicated vs shared CPUs.
+The administrator will have to place hosts into groups using aggregates such that the scheduler can separate placement of guests with dedicated vs shared CPUs.
 Although not required by this design, it is expected that the administrator will commonly use the same host aggregates to group hosts for both CPU pinning and large page usage, since these concepts are